Planning the anesthesia for your total joint replacement involves planning for:

 - You experience less bleeding during surgery and fewer complications from blood clotting after surgery.

 - After surgery, spinal anesthesia usually lasts beyond surgical time.
-This makes your pain management after the surgery much smoother.
+This makes your pain management after surgery much smoother.

 Your pain management plan will be tailored to fit your specific needs.
 Your anesthesiologist, orthopaedic surgeons, and rehabilitation specialists all work together to adjust your specific pain management plan.